sCrypt-Inc/scryptTS-docs/docs/tokens/nft/nft.md

 sidebar_position: 2
 ---

-# Non Funglible Tokens - NFTs
+# Non Fungible Tokens - NFTs

 To create a smart contract that will carry an NFT, have your smart contract extend the `OrdinalNFT` class: